Mumbai, through the eyes of four Adivasi women workers

 I had been visiting the church since the first Sunday of May to get to know the women better.
 On previous visits, I had met women from Jharkhand and Chhattisgarh, and was now looking to speak to those from Odisha.
 There are fewer women from the state in Mumbai, and so I reasoned that I might not readily find someone to interview that day – just then, 40-year-old Phulo Toppo marched up to me.
 Dressed in a long kurta and jeans, she wore a nose pin and carried a heavy backpack.
 She had heard about me from another person I had interviewed, and was eager to share her life story – her enthusiasm set her apart from the others I had spoken to, who had all taken time to open up.
 (The names of all domestic workers have been changed to protect their privacy.)

 Toppo’s family is from the village of Latdega, in Odisha’s Sundergarh district.
-She, like all the other women I spoke to, belongs to the Kurukh community, which is spread across the Chota Nagpur region.
-In 1998, Toppo took a train from Latdega to Mumbai, with dreams of moving ahead in life.
+In 1998, she took a train from Latdega to Mumbai, with dreams of moving ahead in life.
 Most girls and women who migrated to the city from her village, Toppo’s elder sister among them, came looking for work.

 But 16-year-old Toppo had other plans.
 She was the last of eight children, and in childhood she had seen her parents struggle to raise the family.
 She felt that education was the only way out of poverty.
 She had successfully cleared her Class 12 exams at home.
 Eager to enrol for a Bachelor’s degree at Mumbai University, she found a job at the house of a professor who taught there.